ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 A fletcher straigthen the arrows, not being in a hurry, not doing fast hedless hand work.
 So the irrigators with water, so the carpenters with wood...
-Thuse, one who tame themselves, should understand he is always working in his precious pottery opera by picking flowers of poetry, and engraving them into one's experiences...
+Thus, one who tame themselves, should understand he is always working in his precious pottery opera by picking flowers of poetry, and engraving them into one's experiences...

 > seeing the body as froth , and thoroughly comprehend it's mirage nature ,
 > let one proceed unseen by yama , having broken the flower tipped arrows of maara .

 Breath recollection is quite nice... specially if you use the neutral, simple, quite stupid knowledge of `i am inhaling`, and of `i am exhaling`, to level up your game skills.
-Would the world have a problem is we were to wait for the current or `i am exhaling` to finish?
+Would the world have a problem if we were to wait for the current or next `i am exhaling` to finish before reacting to what the world ask for us...?

 Give you some room before you commands your animals to react, to open the door, to see what they bring you from that assumed external that is very felt internal.
 If the tamer is always ready to react, the animals will naturally follow.
-If one does seclusion, [even when he is not in the ideal pasture of being alone in the forest, under a tree], from being ready to react, from being eager to react as soon as something happens, from being ready to change our experience, to push the commands, to accumulate and carry uncountable saṅkhāras...
+If one does seclusion, [even when he is not in the ideal pasture of being alone in the forest, under a tree], from being ready to react, from being eager to react as soon as something happens, from being ready to change our experience, to push the commands, to accumulate and carry uncountable saṅkhāras... the things good in praaṇaa would follow

 This would correspond to the abandoning of hindrances and culminate in `jhāna` [meditating beyond the liability of hindrances].